The Crash by Freida McFadden | Thriller Book Review

 So instead, he sends his employee Jackson (It was never really explained who he was?
 Or what exactly his position was?) to check on Tegan every couple of weeks.
 At the end of the pregnancy, he would have Tegan sign a contract forfeiting his rights to the baby.
 And oh yeah… he would give her a shit ton of money.
 Because he’s insanely rich.

 Tegan’s fine with that.
-But at the final meeting at the mere sight of her baby’s father, she has a horrible flashback to the night where they conceived her.
+She’s a 23-year-old woman who could really use the money to help raise her baby.
+But she has a final meeting with the guy, at the mere sight of her baby’s father, she has a horrible flashback to the night where they conceived her.
 And she realized that she was drugged and raped.

 Problem #2: The Crash

 The reason why this book is called the crash is because the main character Tegan gets into a pretty bad car crash when going to visit her brother.
-He invites her to come stay with him for the last few weeks of her pregnancy.
-And after things fall through with the contract she decides that it couldn’t hurt.
+The reason why she is going to visit him is that Tegan’s brother invited her to come stay wth him for the last few weeks of her pregnancy.
+After things fell through with the contract, she decided that it couldn’t hurt to spend time with her brother.

 But for someone who has lived where she has for her entire life, I’m a little confused why she didn’t take the weather more seriously.
 I’m imagining she doesn’t make that much at her job at the grocery store so after taxes, she really wouldn’t have made that much after working the day shift.
 So why did she decide to work before going to her brothers house?
-Doesn’t make sense to me.
+It doesn’t make sense to me.
+But again, characters making dumb decisions is what Freida counts on to move her plots forward.

-But anyway, eventually she can’t help but sliding of the road and her car crashes.
+Eventually, the roads are so bad that Tegan slides off the road and her car crahses.
 It could have been a near-fatal accident for her and her child, but luckily she’s okay.
-Except for her broken foot.
+Except for the fact that Tegan’s ankle is probably broken.

 Problem #3: Hank and Polly